Sergei Guriev: Professional activities

-Guriev’s primary interests are in contract theory, corporate governance, labor mobility, political economics, economics of development and transition.
+Guriev's primary interests are in contract theory, corporate governance, labor mobility, political economics, economics of development and transition.
 His work has been published in international refereed journals, including the American Economic Review, The Review of Economic Studies, The Quarterly Journal of Economics, the Journal of the European Economic Association, the Journal of Economic Perspectives, the Economic Journal and the American Political Science Review.
 He ran a monthly column in Forbes Russia (in 2006–2013) and a biweekly column for the leading Russian business daily Vedomosti (in 2003–2013).
 He has also contributed numerous columns in the New York Times, the Financial Times, the Washington Post, Project Syndicate, and the Moscow Times, among others.

-In 2008–2012 he was a member of President of Russia’s Council on Science, Education and Technology, in 2010-12 he was a member of the President of Russia’s Commission on the National Projects, and in 2012–2013 he was a member of Government of Russia’s Commission on Open Government (2012–2013).
+In 2008–2012 he was a member of President of Russia's Council on Science, Education and Technology, in 2010-12 he was a member of the president of Russia's Commission on the National Projects, and in 2012–2013 he was a member of Government of Russia's Commission on Open Government (2012–2013).

-Guriev is a Research Fellow at the Centre for Economic Policy Research (CEPR), London.
-He was also a Co-Editor of the Economics of Transition, and a Panel Member of the Economic Policy journal.
-He was a member of the Scientific Council of Bruegel think tank, member of the International Advisory Council of the Peterson Institute for International Council, member of the International Advisory Board of the Blavatnik School of Governance at Oxford University, and a member of the Strategic Council of the School of Public Affairs at Sciences Po, Paris.
-He is currently a member of the Executive Committee of the International Economic Association, a Global Member of the Trilateral Commission, and a member of AXA Research Fund’s Scientific Council.
+Guriev is a research fellow at the Centre for Economic Policy Research (CEPR), London.
+He was also a co-editor of the Economics of Transition, and a panel member of the Economic Policy journal.
+He was a member of the Scientific Council of Bruegel think tank, member of the international advisory council of the Peterson Institute for International Council, member of the international advisory board of the Blavatnik School of Governance at Oxford University, and a member of the strategic council of the School of Public Affairs at Sciences Po, Paris.
+He is currently a member of the executive committee of the International Economic Association, a global member of the Trilateral Commission, and a member of AXA Research Fund's scientific council.

-In 2016-2017, he served as the President of the Society for Institutional and Organizational Economics (formerly the International Society for the New Institutional Economics).
+In 2016–2017, he was the president of the Society for Institutional and Organizational Economics (formerly the International Society for the New Institutional Economics).

 Board memberships

 Guriev has been a board member at Sberbank (2008–2014), Agency for Home Mortgage Lending (2008–2013), Russian Agricultural Bank (2008–2009), Alfa Strakhovanie Insurance Company (2009–2013), Russian Venture Company (2009–2013, board chair in 2012–2013), E.ON Russia (2013–2014), and of the Dynasty Foundation (2007–2015, board chair in 2011–2013).

-In 2009 and 2010 he received the Independent Director of the Year prize from Russia’s National Association of Independent Directors.
+In 2009 and 2010 he received the Independent Director of the Year prize from Russia's National Association of Independent Directors.
 In 2010, he received a Certificate in Company Directorship from the UK Institute of Directors and was voted the Best Independent Director by the Association of Managers of Russia and the Russian Institute of Directors.

-From 2016 until 2019, Guriev was the Chief Economist and a member of the executive committee at the European Bank for Reconstruction and Development.
+From 2016 until 2019, Guriev was the chief economist and a member of the executive committee at the European Bank for Reconstruction and Development.